pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 - CSV export optimized for QuickBooks, Xero, and Sage integration
 - Sequential payment allocation with partial refund tracking

 **Important:** Accounting transactions are only recorded while you have an active Premium subscription.
-Historical data is not available if you upgrade later - transactions are only tracked from the date accounting codes are enabled forward.
+Transactions are only tracked from the date you configure your accounting codes forward - historical data is not backfilled.

 ## Prerequisites